 There are several ways to obtain a pension estimate.
 Refer to Retirement Process Steps – Step 5 in the Retirement Guide section on Employee Connect, the Human Resources Intranet Site that can be accessed at work by employees; for additional information access the ExxonMobil Benefits Service Center (EMBSC) Web site or call 1-800-682-2847.

 Pension benefits are generally taxable as ordinary income for federal income tax purposes.
 Many states also tax pension benefits.
 Before you begin your pension benefit, you should consult a personal tax advisor for more help.

 If you are eligible for and elect to receive a lump sum payment, the taxable amount may be subject to special tax treatment and may be eligible to be rolled over to an Individual Retirement Account (IRA) or another tax-qualified employer plan.
+Employees who retire on or after December 1, 2015 are able to roll over their lump sum payment into the ExxonMobil Savings Plan.
 The taxable amount is the total lump sum value less amounts on which tax has been previously paid.

 Employees have access to Ernst & Young (EY) certified financial planners available on the EY Financial Planner Line® for the first 5 years of retirement.
 For additional information and registration, please access the intranet or www.exxonmobilfamily.com